chaitanya123456700/parametric-curve-recovery/README.md

 ### Phase 2 — Smooth Local Refinement (`phase2_refine.py`)

 **What it does:** `scipy.optimize.least_squares` with `method='trf'`, `loss='huber'`, bound-
-constrained to the assignment's `(θ,M,X)` ranges.
+constrained to the assignment's $(\theta, M, X)$ ranges.

-**Limitation it solves:** Avoids the LM disqualification from Section 5.1 (no bounds support) while getting fast, smooth convergence toward the true L1 optimum via a differentiable surrogate.
+**Limitation it solves:** Avoids the LM disqualification from Section 5.1 (no bounds support) while getting fast, smooth convergence toward the true $L_1$ optimum via a differentiable surrogate.

 ### Phase 3 — Strict L1 Polish (`phase3_polish.py`)

-**What it does:** Nelder-Mead directly on the true (non-smoothed) L1 objective, starting from Phase 2's result, with an optional restart of the simplex to guard against stalling.
+**What it does:** Nelder-Mead directly on the true (non-smoothed) $L_1$ objective, starting from Phase 2's result, with an optional restart of the simplex to guard against stalling.

-**Limitation it solves:** Phase 2's huber loss is a smooth *surrogate* for L1 — this phase removes the smoothing bias and optimizes the actual grading metric directly, which a derivative-free method can do exactly because it needs no gradient.
+**Limitation it solves:** Phase 2's huber loss is a smooth *surrogate* for $L_1$ — this phase removes the smoothing bias and optimizes the actual grading metric directly, which a derivative-free method can do exactly because it needs no gradient.

 ### Phase 4 — Validation (`phase4_validate.py`)

 **What it does:** Re-runs the entire Phase 1a → 1 → 2 → 3 chain from 4 independent random
 seeds, checks agreement across runs, and cross-checks Phase 1a's independent radius-based estimate against the final answer.

-**Limitation it solves:** No single run, however good its own residual looks, proves it isn't sitting in one of `sin(0.3t)`'s local minima.
+**Limitation it solves:** No single run, however good its own residual looks, proves it isn't sitting in one of $\sin(0.3t)$'s local minima.
 Multi-seed agreement and a second, differently-derived estimate (Phase 1a) agreeing with the final result are the two independent lines of evidence this problem allows without knowing the true parameters.

 ---